 There are many gluten-free and dairy-free (gf/df) recipes out there for pumpkin pies, but few that are also vegan and actually turn out tasting like Grandma’s original recipe with heavy cream, eggs and old school flour.
 Then there’s the issue of accessability to ingredients and how much time it takes to make a healthy recipe.
 Thanks to the gluten-free movement, finding gluten-free pie crusts has become pretty easy.
 As for the vegan substitutions, I’ve been experimenting with several options from tapioca and xanthan gum to coconut manna and corn starch.
 Several runny or gritty pies later, I still wasn’t happy with the final product..that was, until I whipped up this yummy batch!

-- 1 (16 oz) package silken tofu (sprouted if possible)*
+- 1 package or (16 oz) silken tofu (sprouted if possible)*

-- 3 tablespoon ground flax seeds (sprouted if possible)
+- 3 tbsp ground flax seeds (sprouted if possible)

 - ½ cup brown sugar (sweetener substitution measurements below)

 - ¼ cup cane sugar